tkosciol/tkosciol.github.io/associate.md

 <!--
 The recruitment will be carried out in 2 steps.
 Selected applicants will be interviewed after the application deadline has passed.
 -->
-Selected applicants will be contacted before the end of June.
+Selected applicants will be contacted within 2 weeks of applying.